Dependent Eligibility Requirements

 - The child was:

-- Covered by a university medical plan when he or she reached the limiting age and the employee makes application for continuation of coverage to the university within 31 days after the child reaches the limiting age, or
+- Covered by a university medical plan when he or she reached the limiting age and the employee makes application for continuation of coverage to the university within 30 days after the child’s loss of coverage due to reaching the limiting age, or

 - The employee provides proof of the continuance of such incapacity and dependence upon request by the university.